 - 1. Select ST2110. - 2.
-Slide the NMOS control to Enabled or Disabled.
+Move the NMOS control to Enabled or Disabled.
 Enabling NMOS allows system management software to discover, register, configure the input, and select the active input for monitoring.

 NOTE.
-NMOS Discovery and Registration must be enabled in the network settings for this control to be available.
+NMOS Discovery and Registration must be enabled in the networksettings for this control to be available.
 (See Enable NMOS discovery and registration.)

-3. Slide the ST2022-7 Seamless Switching control to Enabled or Disabled.
+3. Move the ST2022-7 Seamless Switching control to Enabled or Disabled.

 NOTE.
 For ST2022-7 Seamless Switching, the two Path 1 and Path 2 streams should be identical.
-If the streams are not identical, error messages are shown in the Status Bar.
+If the streams are not identical then error messages will be shown in the Status Bar.

 There is a difference between "Port" and "Path".
 The Port is the physical SPF port that is used to input the 10 GbE signal.
 Path 1 and Path 2 are the signal paths to be used for seamless switching.
-This differentiation is being made since it is possible for both Path 1 and Path 2 to use a single Port.
+This differentiation is being made since it is possible for both Path 1 and Path 2 to use a single Port (not currently supported).